Program: University Exploration

 Some students who have many interests and abilities are concerned with limiting their choices.
 Others may not have found one particular “thing” that excites them enough to study it for four years.
 Still others are uncertain about the relationship between majors and careers and want to sample the academic variety available at Ohio State before making a choice.
 The Exploration track helps these students fine-tune their interests while taking important core classes that ensure progress toward a degree.

-University Exploration offers a series of workshops designed to provide supplemental support to students as they search for majors.
+Students can participate in a series of workshops offered by University Exploration and designed to provide supplemental support as they search for majors.
 Workshops also help students identify ways to make the most of their undergraduate degree.

 The senior bank program is a directory of outstanding seniors who are available to talk to freshmen and sophomores about course work, internships and careers.